hynengy/hynengy/README.md

 ---

 <p align="center">

-> *"Code is not just about making computers work — it's about creating solutions that make people's lives better."*
+<i>"Building software that creates real-world impact."</i>

-⭐ If you like my projects, consider giving them a star!
+⭐ Feel free to explore my repositories and leave a star if you find them useful.
 </p>